awsdocs/aws-freertos-docs/doc_source/userguide/dt-afr-troublshooting.md

 1. Look in the `FRQ_Report.xml` file for error statements from each test\.
 This directory contains execution logs of each test group\.

-1. Look in the logs files under `/results/execution-id/logs`\.
+1. Look in the log files under `/results/execution-id/logs`\.

 1. Investigate one of the following problem areas:
    + Device configuration, such as JSON configuration files in the `/configs/` folder\.
    + Device interface\.
 Check the logs to determine which interface is failing\.
    + Device tooling\.
 Make sure that the toolchains for building and flashing the device are installed and configured correctly\.
    + Make sure that you have a clean, cloned version of the FreeRTOS source code\.
-FreeRTOS releases are tagged according to FreeRTOS version\.
-To clone a specific version of the code, use `git clone --branch version-number https://github.com/aws/amazon-freertos.git`\.
+FreeRTOS releases are tagged according to the FreeRTOS version\.
+To clone a specific version of the code, use the following commands:

+     ```
+     git clone --branch version-number https://github.com/aws/amazon-freertos.git
+     cd amazon-freertos
+     git submodule update --checkout --init --recursive
+     ```

 ## Troubleshooting device configuration<a name="troubleshoot-device-config"></a>